harryw1/cuddly-tribble/data-science-ml/notes/analyses-and-conclusions.md

 ### Clustering

 Another technique used in exploratory analysis is clustering.
 Clustering is a type of unsupervised machine learning that groups data points together based on their similarities.

+## Inferential Analysis

+Inferential analyses let us test hypotheses and understand relationships between variables.
+This is where we start to make inferences about the population based on the sample data.

+An example of inferential analysis is A/B testing.
+I see this sort of thing all the time on YouTube, where they test different thumbnails to see which one gets more clicks.

+> Imagine we want to know if a blue or a green button will get more clicks on a website.
+We hypothesize that the green button will be more successful and we run an A/B test on a sample of people that visit our site.
+Half the sample sees the blue button (option A) and half see the green button (option B).
+At the end of the test, 90% of people that saw the green button clicked it, whereas 60% of the people that saw the blue button clicked it.
+Now we need to ask, “If color wasn’t related to click rate, how likely was a 30% difference just by chance?”
+We can use statistics to calculate that probability.
+If there is less than a 5% probability that our results happened by chance, we have good evidence that green buttons get more clicks!
+We can extend these results to everyone that visits our site (the whole population), so it makes sense to use green buttons on our website.

+Some rules of thumb:

+- Sample size matters.
+The larger the sample size, the more confident we can be in our results.
+A sample size of 10% of the population is a good rule of thumb.
+- Random sampling is important.
+We want our sample to be representative of the population.
+- We can only test one hypothesis at a time.